 The bad weather meant we got the unique opportunity to mix up our activities, with a good old fashion ‘Abel Tasman kayak and walk’.
 And when you’re somewhere as beautiful as here, any opportunity to be in nature is welcomed.

 The trail was easy, cutting through the forest away from the coastline, and we kept up the friendly chatter with our new friends

 Once we made it down towards Bark Bay we stumbled across the famous suspension bridge that has been featured in so many photos of Abel Tasman National Park.
-If we had have stuck to the sea we would have missed this spot.
+If we had stuck to the sea we would have missed the gorgeous Bark Bay.

 Bark Bay was of course absolutely stunning, with a large lagoon on one side and the ocean on the other.
 Jezza made us lunch and we sat in the shade listening to the waves and sipping on coffee.